 The OB zone district was created to have a specific district solely for the purpose of professional services, financial services, and institutions.
-These areas are carefully regulated by managing the bulk and spacing of any office uses to promote the most desirable land use and traffic patterns for the site.
+These areas are carefully regulated to manage the bulk and spacing of buiuldings and uses to promote the most desirable land use and traffic patterns on the site.
 It is common for this district to immediately abut a residential area; yard screening and landscaping buffers ensure the health, safety, and welfare of any adjacent neighborhoods are protected.